microsoft/ExACT/README.md

 <!-- <img style="aspect-ratio: 3.5;" src="media/learning-data.gif"> -->

+> You are currently at the main page of the ExACT project.
+To run ExACT in OSWorld, please refer to this [branch](https://github.com/microsoft/ExACT/tree/osworld).
+To run on VisualWebArena, please refer to this [branch](https://github.com/microsoft/ExACT/tree/vwa).

 # Setup

 1. Install VWA repo, and follow its instruction of setting up websites (using either AWS or Docker)